zachary-chiodini/Unit-Perceptron-Regression/README.md

     The residuals show the variance in the measured output not captured by the model.
-    Although this lead to a relatively small R sqaured value, it is clear from the plot that this variance shows no clear trend and a linear model was most likely the best choice to capture the relationship between time to incapacitate and the natural logorithm of CO and NO<sub>2</sub> concentrations.
+    Although this lead to a relatively small R sqaured value, it is clear from the plot that this variance shows no clear trend and a linear model was most likely the best choice to capture the relationship between time to incapacitate an animal and the natural logorithm of CO and NO<sub>2</sub> concentrations.
 </p>